Towards compressed baryonic matter densities: thermodynamics and transport coefficients: Formalism

-where $\langle q\bar{q}\rangle=-i\int_{\Lambda} \frac{d^{4}p}{(2\pi)^{4}}~TrS(p)$.
 The NJL Lagrangian, containing the contact interaction terms, is non-renormalizable~\cite{Klevansky:1992qe}.
 Therefore, a cutoff energy scale $\Lambda$ is typically introduced to regularize the divergent integrals that appear in the calculations.
-The gap equation~\eqref{AD2} or \eqref{AD3} represents spontaneous chiral symmetry breaking in the vacuum, where a current quark with a light mass $m_{q}$ turns into a massive constituent quark of $M_{q}$.
-The parameters of the model---the current quark mass $m_q$, the coupling constant $G$, and the cutoff scale $\Lambda$---are suitably chosen to reproduce the experimental values of the pion mass, $m_{\pi} = 135~\text{MeV}$, and the pion decay constant, $f_{\pi} = 92.4~\text{MeV}$, in vacuum.
-In the present work, we use the following parameter values: $m_q = 0.0056~\text{GeV}$, $G = 7.059~\text{GeV}^{-2}$, and $\Lambda = 0.5879~\text{GeV}$.
-In the presence of a medium at finite chemical potential $\mu_{q}$ and temperature $T$, the modified gap equation can be obtained by replacing the vacuum dressed propagator in \eqref{AD2} with the in-medium dressed propagator~\cite{Asakawa:1989bq},
+In this work we use a sharp three-momentum cut-off $\Lambda$.
+The gap equation~\eqref{AD2} or \eqref{AD3} represents spontaneous chiral symmetry breaking in the vacuum, where a current quark of flavor $f$ with a light mass $m_{f}$ turns into a massive constituent quark with mass $M_{f}$.
+The parameters of the model---the current quark mass $m_f$, the coupling constants $G$ and $K$, and the cutoff scale $\Lambda$---are suitably chosen to reproduce the experimental values of the pion, kaon and eta prime meson masses to the values, $m_{\pi} = 135~\text{MeV}$, $m_{K}=497.7$ MeV, $m_{\eta^{\prime}}=957.8$ MeV and the pion decay constant, $f_{\pi} = 92.4~\text{MeV}$, in vacuum.
+In the present work, we use the following parameter values: $m_u=m_d= 5.5~\text{MeV}$, $m_s =140.7~\text{MeV}$, $\Lambda = 602.3~\text{MeV}$, $G\Lambda^2 = 1.835$, and $K\Lambda^5 =12.36$~\cite{Rehberg:1995kh}.
+In the presence of a medium at finite chemical potential $\mu_{f}$ and temperature $T$, the modified gap equation can be obtained by replacing the vacuum dressed propagator in \eqref{AD2} with the in-medium dressed propagator~\cite{Asakawa:1989bq,Klevansky:1992qe},

-where the thermal distribution functions for quarks and anti-quarks are, respectively, $f^{0}=1/[e^{(E-\mu_{q})/T}+1]$, $\bar{f}^{0}=1/[e^{(E+\mu_{q})/T}+1]$ with $E=\sqrt{\vec{p}^{2}+M_{q}^{2}}$.
-Substituting the above propagator, the gap equation \eqref{AD2} after some simplification reads,
+where the thermal distribution functions for quarks and anti-quarks are, respectively, $f^{0}=1/[e^{(E_{i}-\mu_{i})/T}+1]$, $\bar{f}^{0}=1/[e^{(E_{i}+\mu_{i})/T}+1]$ with $E_{i}=\sqrt{\vec{p}^{2}+M_{i}^{2}}$.
+Substituting the above propagator, the gap equation \eqref{AD2} after some simplification reads~\cite{Buballa:2003qv} ,